 Dr. Ming Wang is a nationally ranked amateur ballroom dancer.
 He was a finalist in the United States Pro/AM International 10 Dance Championships in 2007, in which he won 4th place.

-When he graduated from 9th grade as a straight A student, he was denied the opportunity of furthering his education and faced deportation to remote, impoverished areas of China where he would be condemned to a life of poverty and hard labor, a devastating fate that fell upon 20 million youth during China’s Cultural Revolution (1966-1976).
-Ming learned to dance and play the Chinese violin (erhu) after he was informed that these skills may allow him to escape the labor camps if he was accepted into the Communist song and dance propaganda troop.
+When he graduated from 9th grade as a straight A student, he was denied the opportunity of furthering his education and faced deportation to remote, impoverished areas of China where he would be condemned to a life of poverty and hard labor, a devastating fate that fell upon 20 million youth during 1966-1976.
+Ming learned to dance and play the Chinese violin (erhu) after he was informed that these skills may allow him to escape the labor camps.

 Ming eventually made his way to America with $50, a student visa and an English-Chinese dictionary in his pocket, and an American dream in his heart.
 He graduated with the highest honors from Harvard Medical School and MIT and became a world-renowned eye surgeon.

 Dr. Wang learned ballroom dancing at Harvard Medical School and was a member of the U.S. collegiate champion’s Harvard and MIT Ballroom Dance team.